teamsnap/Engineering/Engineering Job Levels/Introduction - start here.md

 ## Overview of the levels

 We aren't a BigCo yet, describing a community of thousands, so we aspire to keep our bands simple and clear.
 We align our levels by relative experience, then subdivide by specialty.
 We do this because of the significant overlap between specialties.
-For example, strong demonstrated leadership will be a must whether you're a Staff Engineer or Staff Site Relaibility Engineer or Engineering Manager, hence they are all in our level 4.
+For example, strong demonstrated leadership will be a must whether you're a Staff Engineer or Staff Site Reliability Engineer or Engineering Manager, hence they are all in our level 4.

 ### Index